 Broadly speaking the answer is yes if the CBD comes from hemp with a maximum THC content of 0.3%.
 However, answering this question is not straightforward.

 Before the Nebraska Hemp Farming Act passed in 2019, Republic Attorney General Doug Peterson issued a memo saying CBD was a Schedule 1 substance unless it’s an FDA-approved drug.
 The memo also made an exception for products approved by the University of Nebraska Medical Center.

 No updates were made to this following the passing of the Hemp Farming Act.
 So, where does this leave CBD?

 Nebraska Revised Statutes section 28-405 does not list CBD as a controlled substance.
 This implies that you are free to use CBD should you choose.
-However, some law enforcement officials have been quick to raid CBD shops under suspicion that they’re selling illicit substances.
-It’s hard to know the truth.

 Please note that you must also pay all relevant fees, including:

 - Cultivator fees